-When housing members of the community, this community criticals families and individuals with severe service needs who have experienced two or mixely ears of homelessness.
-This community follows guidelines self both in (Notice: CPD-18-11).
-Case conferencing will be used to further ensure appropriate matching, client choice, and havgation into housing and associated support services offerings.
+When housing members of the community, this community prioritizes families and individuals with severe service needs who have experienced two or more years of homelessness.
+This community follows guidelines set forth in (Notice: CPD-16-11).
+Case conferencing will be used to further ensure appropriate matching, client choice, and navigation into housing and associated support services offerings.

-Due diagence should be exercised when conducting outreach and assessment to ensure that persons are served in the order of priority in these standards, and as adopted by the CoC T-LUC recognizes that some persons in particularly those living or the streets or in places not meant to human habitalism in might require significant engagement and contacts prior to their entering flouring and recipients are not required to keep units vecant where there are persons who meet a higher priority within the CoC and who have not yet accepted the PSH apportunities offered to them.
-Street outreach providers should continue to make aftempts with those persons using a Housing First approach to precess few conditions on a person's housing as possible.
+Due difigence should be exercised when conducting outreach and assessment to ensure that persons are served in the order of priority in these standards, and as adopted by the CoC.
+HUD recognizes that some persons - particularly those living on the streets or in places not meant for human habitation - might require significant engagement and contacts prior to their entering housing and recipients are not required to keep units vacant where there are persons who meet a higher priority within the CoC and who have not vet accepted the PSH opportunities offered to them.
+Street outreach providers should continue to make attempts with those persons using a Housing First approach to place as few conditions on a person's housing as possible.

-Service needs, defined in defail in the key terms section of this document, are categorized as Severe, High, Moderate, and Low as measured by use of the tools in the SPDAT portfolio
+Service needs, defined in detail in the key terms section of this document, are categorized as Severe, High, Moderate, and Low as measured by use of the tools in the SPDAT portfolio.